OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/11._Firmware_update/index.md

 The reader must be familiar with the corresponding section of the specification.
 Two applications will be implemented:

-* Updater - this application runs active node monitor (this topic has been covered in the previous tutorials), and when a node responds to `uavcan.protocol.GetNodeInfo` request, the application checks if it has a newer firmware image than the node is currently running.
+* Updater - this application runs active node monitor (this topic has been covered in one of the previous tutorials), and when a node responds to `uavcan.protocol.GetNodeInfo` request, the application checks if it has a newer firmware image than the node is currently running.
 If this is the case, the application sends a request of type `uavcan.protocol.file.BeginFirmwareUpdate` to the node.
 This application also implements a file server, which is